Jarvis-Consulting-Group/jarvis_data_eng-drkcn94/linux_sql/README.md

 | NOT NULL  | SERIAL (NOT NULL, Primary key from Host_info id) | INT4 (NOT NULL) | INT2 (NOT NULL) | INT2 (NOT NULL) | INT4 (NOT NULL) | INT4 (NOT NULL) |

 # Testing
-Testing of Bash scripts was done manually by reviewing execution of code with bash -x flag, errors such as typos in commands or wrong number of arguments should have been caught with conditional statements.
-DDL script was tested by checking for errors in execution of commands and checking that records were inserted into the Database.
+- Testing of Bash scripts was done manually by reviewing execution of code with bash -x flag, errors such as typos in commands or wrong number of arguments should be caught by the conditional statements.
+- DDL script was tested by checking for errors in execution of commands and checking that records were inserted into the Database.
+- crontab command was tested to work by checking if data records were inserted into host_usage table every minute.

 # Deployment
 - Scripts were designed and testing to be used with Bash and stored on Github for Online Repository Purposes.